stefan-peng/oboeta/README.md

 ## The Scripts

 * `oleitner` -- process the deck and log files and display flashcards for review on standard output
+* `oboeta` -- review some new and due flashcards from a deck using standard input and standard output without explicitly scheduling them (suitable for text-only flashcards, also good for reviewing random cards while ignoring schedules)
+* `review` -- combines `oleitner` and `oboeta`; also suitable for Android environments with [SL4A][SL4A].

 ## Installing

-Open a terminal, navigate to the directory containing this collection's source code, and execute the `install.sh` script, passing the directory where you want to install executables as the first parameter.
+Open a terminal, navigate to the directory containing Oboeta's source code, and execute the `install.sh` script, passing the directory where you want to install executables as the first parameter.
 For example:

     $ ./install.sh /usr/bin